mikejestes/scheezy/README.md

 Scheezy
 =======

-A PHP 5.3+ library to translate yaml schema definitions into real actual databases.
+A PHP 5.3+ library to translate yaml schema definitions into real, actual databases.
 You could view this as an intentional anti-pattern to database migration techniques.
 For when you don't want to migrate up and down, just dictate the database schema.